jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 reliance on a certificate that has been mis-issued.
 DANE {{!RFC6698}}
 describes a mechanism for avoiding reliance on mis-issued certificates.

+##  Use of DNS Security

+Use of DNSSEC to authenticate CAA RRs is strongly RECOMMENDED but not required.
+An issuer MUST NOT issue certificates if doing so would conflict with the relevant CAA Resource Record set, irrespective of whether the corresponding DNS records are signed.

+DNSSEC provides a proof of non-existence for both DNS domain names and RR set within domain names.
+DNSSEC verification thus enables an issuer to determine if the answer to a CAA record query is empty because the RR set is empty or if it is non-empty but the response has been suppressed.

+Use of DNSSEC allows an issuer to acquire and archive a proof that they were authorized to issue certificates for the domain name.
+Verification of such archives MAY be an audit requirement to verify CAA record processing compliance.
+Publication of such archives MAY be a transparency requirement to verify CAA record processing compliance.

 ##  Non-Compliance by Certification Authority